LxLeChat/PSFunctionExplorer/README.md

 I've tasked to study a huuuuuuge module, with no comment, no documentation etc...
 It helped me understand how each functions interacts with one another.

 # Inspiration
-Thanks to @stephanVG who inspired me to create this module!
+Thanks to @stephanevg who inspired me to create this module! https://github.com/Stephanevg/PSClassUtils